OrienteerBAP/Orienteer-Guidebook/creating_your_first_business_application.md

 3. Now you can fill new client's data and save it.

 ### Linking Classes
 In the app we've just created, we store all contacts in a single field, like skype, telephones, emails etc. Now let us make it so that each customer may have several separate contact records.
 These contacts will show on a separate tab of each customer.
-The type of each contact will be selectable from a drop box.

 Do the following:
 1. From the class *CmsCustomer* delete the property *contact*.
 We will store contacts in a different way.